PsyTeachR/ads-v1/docs/draft/05-summary.md

 saveRDS(tweets, file = "data/ncod_tweets.rds")
 ```

-To load an `.rds` file, you can use the `readRDS` function.
-If you don't have access to a Twitter account, or to ensure that you get the same output as the rest of this chapter, you can now load in `ncod_tweets.rds` using this function.
+To load an `.rds` file, you can use the `readRDS()` function.
+If you don't have access to a Twitter account, or to ensure that you get the same output as the rest of this chapter, you can download <a href="data/ncod_tweets.rds" download>ncod_tweets.rds</a> and load it using this function.

 ```r